-From the only triple axel landed by a female American skater at the Olympics to the USA's first men’s single medal in luge at the Games, U.S. athletes are making history in the 2018 Winter Olympics.
+From the only triple axel landed by a female American skater at the Olympics to the USA's first men’s single medal in luge at the Games, U.S. athletes made history at the 2018 Winter Olympics.

-Athletes from 92 nations are fiercely competing for a chance to stand on those coveted Olympic podiums in Pyeongchang, South Korea.
-There are 15 different sporting activities and a total of 102 events.
+Athletes from 92 nations fiercely competed for a chance to stand on those coveted Olympic podiums in Pyeongchang, South Korea.
+There were 15 different sporting activities and a total of 102 events.

-Team USA already has 19 Olympic medals.
-Here’s a look at the winning Olympians.
+Team USA racked up 23 Olympic medals.
+Here’s a look at the winning American Olympians.

 Jamie Anderson, women's snowboard slopestyle